samnesral/eleventy-resume-site/posts/thirdpost.md

 tags: [fish, recipe]
 ---
 ![cooked salmon on cedar plank](/static/img/cooked.jpeg) I think cedar grows in the same places salmon like to live and that's why they go so darn well together.
 There will be a theme on this blog where we take fatty meats and smoke them coated with sweet and tangy glazes.
 This is a fish recipe but it fits with the theme.
 This an especially festive dish because the cedar plank is such a conversation starter -- is this how early humans cooked their costco salmon fillets?
-Second, I use the sushi-chef-secret to do a very light quick cure on the salmon which, along with the gentle heat of plank-cooking, keeps the white albumen from seaping out of the fish and ruining our nice presentation.
+Second, I use the sushi-chef-secret to do a very light quick cure on the salmon which, along with the gentle heat of plank-cooking, keeps the white albumen from seeping out of the fish and ruining our nice presentation.
 I used wild king salmon from Alaska for this particular batch, man that is special stuff, you could just as easily use costco farmed salmon for a third of the cost.

 **Ingredients**
 - 1 lb salmon cut into 2 8oz fillets (I take the skin off because it doesn't get crispy in this recipe)
 - 2 tbsp honey
-- 1 lemon, zested, couple of nice presnetation slices cut out of the middle, and then wedge up the rest for serving and putting in a seltzer
+- 1 lemon, zested, couple of nice presentation slices cut out of the middle, and then wedge up the rest for serving and putting in a seltzer
 - 2 tbsp whole grain mustard
 - 1 tsp chopped rosemary
 - kosher salt